thingsboard/thingsboard.github.io/docs/pe/edge/user-guide/integrations/index.md

 ### Integration templates

-Once Converter template was created you can navigate to **Edge management -> Integration templates** page to create Integration.
+Once the Converter template was created, you can navigate to **Edge management -> Integration templates** page to create Integration.
-This page allows you to create Integration template.
+This page allows you to create an Integration template.
 These Integration templates are going to be assigned to the Edge.

 {% include images-gallery.html imageCollection="integrationTemplateCreation" %}